jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 ## Node Scaling

-If any pod gets into pending state due to insufficient capacity in the cluster or if the nodes in the clusters are underutilized due to low number of running containers, In these cases, Ultramesh will automatically scale up (launch a new node) and scale down (terminate the idle node) respectively on Cloud provider selected by the user in the Project.
+If any pod gets into pending state due to insufficient capacity in the cluster or if the nodes in the clusters are underutilized due to low number of running containers, In these cases, CloudPlex will automatically scale up (launch a new node) and scale down (terminate the idle node) respectively on Cloud provider selected by the user in the Project.

 **Configuration**